 Strange what Hollywood Considers Fat or Funny

 Bridget Jones’s Diary tries to come across as a frothy crossover comedy.
-You know one of those estrogen flicks that has Hugh Grant now since Tom Hanks was shipped off to make “important films”.
+You know, one of those estrogen flicks that has Hugh Grant now since they shipped Tom Hanks off to make “important films”.
 Diary however doesn’t successfully crossover.
 It’s a real chick flick through and through.

 The thirty-something equivalent of Sixteen Candles.
 In fact, it seems to have basically the same plot and characters as that John Hughes eighties perennial.
 Instead of our sixteen-year-old ugly duckling, we have a thirty-two-year-old overweight alcoholic with virtually no social skills.
 And instead of one impossibly cute and rich suitor, we now have two impossibly rich and handsome suitors that fight over our protagonist.

 Now I have always felt Renee Zellweger was easy on the eyes and talented to boot.
-As for the extra weight she put on,(An act that the media with a straight face called “brave”) well let’s just say she wears it well.
-Her character, however, is such a horrible deceptive person that one wonders why either man would want her for anything more than a quick shag.
+As for the extra weight she put on,(An act that the media with a straight face called “brave.”)
+Well, let’s just say she wears it well.
+Her character, however, is such a horrible deceptive person who one wonders why either man would want her for anything more than a quick shag.

-Like those other lovable raging alcoholics of the silver screen say Arthur or The McKenzie Brothers two hours of screen time is one thing but day-to-day living is another.
+A with those other lovable raging alcoholics of the silver screen say Arthur or The McKenzie Brothers two hours of screen time is one thing but day-to-day living is another.
 Does one wonder how long either man would stick around with Miss Jones?
-(A: Till he got tired of shagging her.)
+(A: Till he tired of shagging her.)

 One last question.
-What’s is with the music?
+What is with the music?
 It’s Raining Men?
 Ain’t No Mountain High Enough?
 Does the CIA use this soundtrack on prisoners at Abu Ghraib prison?
-Doesn’t the Geneva Conventions mean anything? ( I can’t even begin to emphasize how much the soundtrack hurt my score for this film.
+Doesn’t the Geneva Conventions mean anything?
+(I can’t even emphasize how much the soundtrack hurt my score for this film.
 It really is that bad.)